vecnathewhisperd0/fdroid-website/_docs/Deploying_the_Website.md

 ## Setting up and running the deploy procedure

 The deploy procedure was tested on a machine running Debian/stretch.
+It should be triggered whenever the repo index is published, so it can rebuild with the latest app information.

 1. [setup docker](https://docs.docker.com/engine/installation/linux/debian/)
 2. [setup gitlab-ci-multi-runner](https://docs.gitlab.com/runner/install/linux-repository.html)